lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 More examples of 'obvious' misclassification can be observed below.
 In the Figure 9 image, showing mechanical tools, classified incorrectly as 'Zoology' (45.83%) and 'Mathematics/Geometry/Astronomy' (27.78%).
 Figure 10, not only showing plants, but even containing descriptions containing quite clear keywords, was classified as 'Miscellaneous/Other' (46.85%) and 'Zoology' (31.2%) instead of 'Botany'.
-Two more considerable misclassification examples are shown below: what should be 'Cooking' in Figure 11 as 'Zoology' (76.56%) and 'Microbiology' (17.63%); the 'Mathematics/Geometry/Astronomy' in Figure 12 only being the second choice at 19.19%, with the (incorrect) first choice being 'Miscellanoeus/Other' (74.75%).
+Two more considerable misclassification examples are shown below.
+First, what should be 'Cooking' in Figure 11 as 'Zoology' (76.56%) and 'Microbiology' (17.63%).
+Second, the 'Mathematics/Geometry/Astronomy' image in Figure 12 only being the second choice at 19.19%, with the (incorrect) first choice being 'Miscellanoeus/Other' (74.75%).

 <img width="200" alt="Figure 9" src="https://github.com/lkalvoda/DHH23_early-modern_classification-eval/assets/135222568/57d85e1b-022b-47fb-b644-aef4b182917c">